raysdevelopment/CandidateProject/README.md

  1. Refactoring of a code file is allowed
 2. Implement all TODO's
 3. Add any additional classes that may be required to the appropriate project
+4. Use included text files in Puzzles directory
-4. Ask questions via email
+5. Ask questions via email

 Submission
 --------------------